AIMEtherCAT/EcatV2_Master/docs/configuration-generator.md

 ### Example

-If needed, you can refer to the example tutorial about creating an application that could control a DJI motor in speed mode.
+~~If needed, you can refer to the example tutorial about creating an application that could control a DJI motor in speed mode.~~ (To be updated)